gastonmorixe/gastonmorixe/README.md

 - 🏡 I was born in 🇺🇾 and raised in 🇪🇸

-- 👾 Started coding when I was 9yo.
+- 👾 Started coding when I was 9yo in primary school in Spain.
 Occasional contributor of [Apollo GraphQL](https://github.com/apollographql/apollo-client), [GraphQL Gem](https://github.com/rmosolgo/graphql-ruby) and authored [RN Twilio Video WebRTC](https://github.com/blackuy/react-native-twilio-video-webrtc)

 - 💖 My fav languages as of 2023 are **TypeScript** & **Ruby** (python is growing on me, blame ai)